TeslaSeven7/WeatherAppReact/README.md

-# A Weather Web App made in React
+# A Weather Web App made in CRA ReactJS & Axios

 Following one of the design of https://dribbble.com/budiartidesign